 - Normal RBCs

 - Which of the following are reasons for evaluating red cell morphology as part of the differential procedure?

 - Match the following red blood cell (RBC) observations with the area of the peripheral blood smear that is being observed.

 - Red Cell Characteristics Related to Size

 - Microcyte with Normal Hemoglobin Content

 - Another Example of Macrocytosis

 - The red blood cells indicated by the arrows have diameters greater than 9 µm and decreased central pallor.
 How would you report these cells?

-- Which of the following statements can be made about the red blood cells (RBCs) that are seen in the image on the right?
+- Which of the following statements can be made about the red blood cells (RBCs) that are seen in the image?

 - Red Cell Characteristics Related to Color